Interacting conformal scalar in a wedge: Feynman diagrams

 \subsection{Wedge anomalous dimension in $d = 3 - \ep$}

 In this case we need to compute

 where again $k$ represents only one of the $N$ possible fields.
 Analogously to the computation done above, we need the boundary-wedge propagator and the one-point function of $\ph^2$ when $d=3$.
-Those correlators have been reported in \eqq{bound_wedge} and \eqq{bdy_phi_sq}.
+Those correlators have been reported in (\ref{eq:bound_wedge}, \ref{eq:bdy_phi_sq}).

 Thus, the integral to compute is